922 KAR 6:010. Standards for community action agencies.

 2. Copied and distributed to each board member, the executive director, and the department within thirty (30) days of the minutes' approval in accordance with subparagraph 1 of this paragraph.

-(a) Submit reports, records, or other information the department deems necessary to:
+(a) Submit necessary reports, records, or other information to:

 1. Determine fiscal, administrative, and programmatic effectiveness in utilization of CSBG funds; and

 (b) Except for a public community action agency, develop written personnel policies including:

 1. A job classification plan with the provision of a systematic arrangement of job positions in the agency indicating title, related duties, and responsibilities for each position.
 For those positions which are sufficiently similar as to the duties performed and to the scope of responsibility, equal pay ranges shall be:

 a.
 Allocated to the same job classification; and

 b.
 Reviewed at least every four (4) years;